chanwwei/Final-Year-Project/README.md

 This study intends to answer the following research questions through a Malaysian case study:

-*i.Does public information-seeking has similar patterns as information-sharing on social media during the COVID-19 pandemic?*
+*i.
+Does public information-seeking has similar patterns as information-sharing on social media during the COVID-19 pandemic?*